iamslash/learntocode/leetcode2/MinimumDifficultyofaJobSchedule/README.md

 difficulty of a day is the maximum difficulty of a job difficulty in that day.
 Find the minimum difficulty of a job schedule.

-# Recursive way
+# Recursive Dynamic Programming

 ## Idea

-This is very similar with [Palindrome PartitioningIII](https://github.com/iamslash/learntocode/blob/master/leetcode2/PalindromePartitioningIII/README.md).
+This is very similar with [Palindrome PartitioningIII](/leetcode2/PalindromePartitioningIII/README.md).

 ## Implementation